genomicsengland/COVID19_GenOMICC_AVT_analysis/README.md

 Regenie step 1 uses high quality independent SNPs from across the genome to fit a whole genome regression model to capture polygenic effects.
 It aims to account for confounders such as population stratification.

 You should have:
-* HQSNPs: a plink bed/bim/fam or pgen/psam/pvar file with >50K high quality independent common SNPs from across all autosomes (chr 1-22).
+* **HQSNPs**: a plink bed/bim/fam or pgen/psam/pvar file with >50K high quality independent common SNPs from across all autosomes (chr 1-22).
-* phenoFile: a file with columns for the sample IDs and the phenotype as a 0/1 indicator for controls/cases. https://rgcgithub.github.io/regenie/options/#phenotype-file-format
+* **phenoFile**: a file with columns for the sample IDs and the phenotype as a 0/1 indicator for controls/cases.
+See here for phenoFile format: https://rgcgithub.github.io/regenie/options/#phenotype-file-format
-* covarFile: a file with the covariates: age, sex, age^2, age*sex, PC1-PC10 (common variants), PC1-PC10 (rare variants). https://rgcgithub.github.io/regenie/options/#covariate-file-format
+* **covarFile**: a file with the covariates: age, sex, age^2, age*sex, PC1-PC10 (common variants), PC1-PC10 (rare variants).
+Principal components (PCs) should be population-specific.
+See here for covariate format: https://rgcgithub.github.io/regenie/options/#covariate-file-format

 You can then run REGENIE step 1 with the following script (runs a container), that takes four arguments: